Kingdom-of-The-Moon/FiguraRewriteRewrite/README.md

 # Figura

-## A fully clientside Minecraft Java mod that allows you to customize your player model!
+## A Minecraft Java client mod that allows you to customize your player model and have other players see your Avatar without any server mods!
 ![image](https://user-images.githubusercontent.com/40085587/232265398-f193b7c2-428f-41df-bc65-7c6b5a02e31b.png)

 ## Utilizing the full potential of [Blockbench](https://www.blockbench.net/), including: